Randolph College Home Page Give Today! Support Randolph College

 PHYS 3394 - Research Topics In Physics

 Students take part in research projects in conjunction with a faculty member in a field of mutual interest and learn research and problem solving methods.
 Research results are written up in formal lab reports and in some cases will be published.
-Hours credit: 1, 2, or 3.
+Credit hours: 1, 2, 3 or 4.
 Prerequisite: permission of the Department.
-May be repeated for credit up to a maximum of nine hours.
+May be repeated for credit up to a maximum of twelve hours.

 PHYS 3398H - Honors In The Major